MesangaE/RDS_snapshot_delete/README.md

  ![image](https://github.com/user-attachments/assets/24e381d6-d920-4c93-9085-0e87f02c0c73)

 8. Finally!
-The moment of truth at 6 am- snapshot was created within the flexible window of 5 mins
+The moment of truth!

+   at 6 am- snapshot was created within the flexible window of 5 mins

 ![image](https://github.com/user-attachments/assets/9c02c091-cce4-4f0d-a188-e27783bb1449)

 2hrs later...if you check the time stamp and the ID of the instance is the same as the one created hours ago

 ![image](https://github.com/user-attachments/assets/b352ba6b-9de1-47e7-9fa9-258ef60fd9a4)

 Don't forget to stop your instance or delete that stack once done.
 We are paying only for what we use.